 What is the CSV Data Set Config element?

 The ‘CSV Data Set Config’ element is used to read lines from a file and split them into variables.
 It is well suited to handle large numbers of variables and is also useful for testing with random and unique values.

-How to add and use ‘CSV Data Set Config’ element?
+How to add and use the ‘CSV Data Set Config’ element?

 Follow the below steps:

 - Select ‘Test Plan’ or ‘Thread Group’ node (where you want to add CSV Data Set Config’ element)

 Note: CSV Data Set Config is a scope-specific element.
 When you add it under ‘Test Plan’ then its scope is global whereas to add under a thread group restricts its scope to a particular thread group only.